hypertidy/ceramic/README.md

 #library(rgl)
 #shade3d(qm); rglwidget()
 ```

+# Future improvements

+  - control download of raw tiles (we have this\!)
+  - allow lazy read access to tile caches
+  - generalize across providers
+  - provide interactive means to build access to imagery

 Please note that the ‘ceramic’ project is released with a [Contributor
 Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project,